What Is Sage?

 In one study, rats with type 1 diabetes had reduced blood glucose levels after taking sage extract.
 The extract activated a receptor in the rats that helps clear excess fatty acids from the bloodstream, increasing insulin sensitivity.

-Human studies have shown that sage leaf extract can lower blood sugar and improve insulin sensitivity similar to the anti-diabetes drug rosiglitazone.
-However, further testing is needed before sage extract can be recommended as a diabetes treatment for humans.
+Human studies have shown that sage leaf extract can lower blood sugar and improve insulin sensitivity similar to the diabetes drug rosiglitazone.
+But more testing is needed before sage extract can be recommended as a diabetes treatment.

 One teaspoon (0.7 grams) of ground sage contains: